 You have until Indiana’s personal injury statute of limitations, Indiana Code section 34-11-2-4, expires to pursue legal action after a spinal cord injury accident.
 This statute of limitations specifically states that if you want compensation for your losses, your relevant claim must make it to a civil judge by the second anniversary of your accident.

-Should You Work With an Attorney to File Your Claim?
+Should You Work With a Monticello Attorney to File Your Claim?

 Working with an attorney to file a spinal cord injury claim can demystify the legal process.
 If you have an attorney on your side, you can prioritize your access to post-injury care and focus on getting your life back on track.
 In the meanwhile, a Monticello spinal cord injury lawyer can bring together the evidence of negligence needed to move your case forward.